bcakmakoglu/contentful-list-field/README.md

 * valueName - an alternative name to display for the value property
 * keyName - an alternative name to display for the key property
 * uniqueKeys - enable validation check for unique keys
+* dropDownOptions - list of strings separated by a `|`, each string will be displayed as an option dropdown (ex: default|entities)

 ## Available Scripts